aryelciu001/certbot-ssl-generator/readme.md

-# How to use this for AWS Linux Machine
+# Use certbot for AWS

 0. Install `docker` and `docker-compose`
 1. run `sh run.sh`